-Everyone who owns a vehicle knows you need to regularly check the oil level.
+Everyone who owns a vehicle knows that you need to regularly check the oil level due to oil consumption.
 (Note: If you do not know this, you’d better go check your oil.)

 Volatility isn’t the only reason you need to replenish your oil supply now and then.
 The problem of abnormal oil usage is far more complicated and, in fact, most of the causes are mechanical, not lubricant-related at all.

 One of the major causes is engine oil leaks, as outlined in an AMSOIL technical service bulletin titled The Reasons for Motor Oil Consumption.
 Here are some common sources of oil leaks that lead to excessive oil consumption:

 - Valve-cover gaskets